-The CalPERS Miscellaneous Risk Pool provisions and benefits in effect at June 30, 2022, are summarized as follows:
+The CalPERS Miscellaneous Risk Pool provisions and benefits in effect at June 30, 2023, are summarized as follows:

-Hire date r before er 31, 2012 On or January after 1, 2013 Benefit formula 2% á at 55 2% a at 62 Benefit vesting schedule 5 years of service 5 years o of service Benefit payments Month nly for life Monthly y for life Retirement age 60 6 0 Monthly benefits as a percentage of eligible compensation 1.1% - 2.5% 1.0% - - 2.5% Required unfunded liability payment to CalPERS \$ 93,225 \$ -
+On or before On or after Hire date December 31, 2012 January 1, 2013 Benefit formula 2% at 55 2% at 62 Benefit vesting schedule 5 years of service 5 years of service Benefit payments Monthly for life Monthly for life Retirement age 60 60 Monthly benefits as a percentage of eligible compensation 1.1% - 2.5% 1.0% - 2.5% Required unfunded liability payment to CalPERS \$ 109,802 \$ -

 Section 20814(c) of the California Public Employees' Retirement Law requires that the employer contribution rates for all public employers be determined on an annual basis by the actuary and shall be effective on July 1 following notice of a change in the rate.
 Total plan contributions are calculated through the CalPERS annual actuarial valuation process.
 The actuarially determined rate is the estimated amount necessary to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
 The District is required to contribute the difference between the actuarially determined rate and the contribution rate of employees.
 The contribution rates are expressed as a percentage of annual payroll.
-The contribution rates for each plan for the year ended June 30, 2022, are presented above, and the total District contributions for CalPERS was \$93,225.
+The contribution rates for each plan for the year ended June 30, 2023, are presented above, and the total District contributions for CalPERS was \$109,802.